 We threatened to make the finals in 1990, got there in 1991, and won flags in 1992, 1993, 1995, 1996, 1998, and 1999.
 The club then had a break for a couple of years whilst we waited for our juniors to become men, and won the A grade premiership in 2003.
 Since that year we have not missed a finals series and reached the preliminary finals on two occasions and took out the A grade premiership again in 2012.
-The last two years 15/16 have seen a rebuilding of the Club with A grade just missing out on finals however 2017 is looking bright for a finals appearance.
+The last three years 15/16/17 have seen a rebuilding of the Club with A grade just missing out on finals however 2018 is looking bright for a finals appearance.

 Many attribute our success to the development of the area.
 Having the biggest high school in the state right next door certainly helps, no question.
 To be the best though, requires more than just numbers.
 You also need the best coaches, the best trainers, the best support staff, and the best administration possible.
 We have been very, very fortunate to have had a large number of exceptional and quality personnel involved as part of our club.
 Our forefathers have left a legacy we can all be proud of, and we can all walk taller on the back of their success.
 Our standards are high.
 Our expectations are high, and the rewards so far have been worth the effort.

 Currently, the club is run by a dedicated number of volunteers, all of which have the best interests of the club at heart.
-Many of these individuals may go unrecognised, but their services and duties are always duly noted by those in ‘official positions’.
+Many of these individuals may go unrecognized, but their services and duties are always duly noted by those in ‘official positions’.
 Due to this dedication by officials and volunteers, the club has been able to enter a number of teams throughout that entirety of the offerings by the S.F.L.
 In 2018, also the Club will have two Women’s and a U/18 team in the Adelaide Footy League and girl’s teams in U/14 and U/16 in SANFL Junior’s .

 |A Grade||Under 17.5′s||Under 12′s (x2)|